antifob/incus-windows/README.md

 It is possible to access Windows's serial console interface by installing the EMS/SAC service.
 An installation script is provided by disabled.
-To install EMS/SAC simply uncomment the stanza in the `Autounattend.xml` file.
+To install EMS/SAC simply uncomment the instruction in the `oem/main.ps1` file.
 Note that installing EMS/SAC on Windows 10 requires network connectivity and that it appears to be broken on Server 2012.